rsnel/mpfaudioutils/README.md

 * a header that connect to the optional Z80-CTC and/or Z80-PIO
 * audio line in, speaker and line out

-The MPF includes software to store and retrieve data throuh the audio interface and is originally designed to use a cassettedeck.
+The MPF includes software to store and retrieve data throuh the audio interface and is originally designed to use a cassetterecorder.
 However, a normal PC with line out and mic in can also be used.

 This suite of programs enable you to translate between the audio file and a hex representation of the data sent to and from the MPF.
 It consists of